LeBron James blasts NFL, calls owners ‘old white men’ with ‘slave mentality’

 James made the comments on Friday night’s episode of HBO’s “The Shop” which is co-executive produced by the Los Angeles Lakers superstar.
 James was speaking with Maverick Carter, his business partner, rapper Ice Cube, late-night talk show host Jimmy Kimmel and NFL star Todd Gurley.

-The topic of the national anthem protests came up when James made his comments.
-Gurley said the topic was a “touchy subject” within players.
-Gurley noted that the protests were not being discussed as much this season compared to last year.
+The topic of the national anthem protests came up, and Gurley said it was a “touchy subject” among players.
+He noted that the protests were not being discussed as much this season compared to last year.

 CLICK HERE TO GET THE FOX NEWS APP